 - Thomas E. Donatelli, P.E.

-The Planning and Stakeholder Relations Committee is accountable for developing and leading the Board's participation in all Port Authority planning, including annual budget preparation, and for overseeing the development of the Authority’s financial resources.
-Additionally, it is responsible for maintaining effective relationships with Port Authority’s customers, the Allegheny County Chief Executive, the County Council, other stakeholders and constituencies, and the general public.
+The Planning & Stakeholder Relations Committee is accountable for developing and leading the Board's participation in all Port Authority short- and long-range planning, including annual budget preparation, and for overseeing the development of the Authority’s financial resources.
+In addition, and as part of the planning and resource development process, this Committee shall have primary responsibility for engaging Port Authority's customers, elected officials, other stakeholders and constituencies, and the general public.
 In this capacity, it is accountable for:

 - Reaching agreement with the Chief Executive Officer on the detailed design of Port Authority’s planning and budget development cycle, with special attention to the Board's role in planning, and on the annual planning calendar to ensure that the Board participates fully and proactively in the planning process.